 Hardness & Wearability

-Choosing the Right Peridot Jewelry
+Choosing the Right Peridot Jewellery

 Peridots Throughout History and in Popular Culture

 Cleopatra was the first to popularize peridot gemstones back in Ancient Egyptian times, with many of her jewels featuring this “Gem of the Sun.”
-It is believed that peridot was the favorite gemstone of Edward VII of England, with many vintage Edwardian jewels from 1901-1910 featuring this green gem.
+It is believed that peridot was the favourite gemstone of Edward VII of England, with many vintage Edwardian jewels from 1901-1910 featuring this green gem.
 Peridot’s popularity continued through the 20th century and it has maintained its standing as a gemstone of choice today.

 In modern popular culture, peridots can be found everywhere.
 They're a gem of choice for modern-day royalty and pop culture celebrities.
 Peridot’s popularity has even spilled over into children’s shows, with a children’s cartoon featuring a character named after this vibrant gemstone.